klopfdreh/wicket-components-playground/README.md

 }
 </pre>

-Image myImage.jpg should be placed in the same package as the page and the URL of the background-image is replaced by a URL generated of PackageResourceReference of myImage.jpg.
+Image myImage.jpg should be placed in the same package as the component and the URL of the background-image is replaced by a URL generated of PackageResourceReference of myImage.jpg.

 Implementation in the Wicket core project requested: